odysseus/potion_book/md/partone.markdown

     difference = [1, 2, 3, 4] -- [2, 4]
     membership = 1 in [1, 2, 3, 4]

+Accessing the items in a list are done largely through the classic recursive list approaches, but that topic is covered later.

 For a list of key-value pairs there is a shorthand:

     kvs = [firstname: "Ryan", lastname: "Dangerous", location: "Hacker School"]